AMKR

 -15% -10% -5% 0% 5% 10% 15%+

-Over the past 27 years, a hypothetical investment of $100 in AMKR would have grown to $505, compared to $781 for the S&P 500.
-AMKR has returned 6.2% annualized vs 7.9% for the index, underperforming the broader market over this period.
+Over the past 27.2 years, a hypothetical investment of $100 in AMKR would have grown to $999, compared to $902 for the S&P 500.
+That represents an annualized return of 8.8% vs 8.4% for the index — confirming AMKR as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.

 In the past 12 months, corporate insiders have made 5 open-market purchases totaling $48,243,600.
 Multiple insiders purchased within a 30-day window — a cluster buy pattern that historically signals management confidence in the company's prospects.